Knut Arild Hareide: Minister of Transport and Communications

 At the end of August, Hareide attended the opening ceremony in Trondheim for the country’s first hybrid driven train that would be going on the Trønder- and Røros line.
 The Trøndelag county mayor Tore O. Sandvik was also invited to the ceremony, but didn’t attend, in protest against the purchase.
 He expressed that the entire Trønder line should be electrified instead.
 Hareide responded to his criticism by saying that electrifying railines will take time, and indicated that hybrid trains was a step in the right direction.
 He also gave a reassurance, saying that electrifying railines is a work in progress.

 In early September, Hareide asked the Norwegian Railway Directorate to evaluate the timeframe, costs and necessary prerequisites for a possible night train to Copenhagen, by 1 November.
 Hareide expressed he imagined it could either be a public purchase or an exposure to completion for the route.
 He further stated that it was an exciting concept, “both that and to get a train to Malmö, Copenhagen and Europe beyond”.

 A few days before the 2021 election, Hareide asked the Railway Directorate to get in touch with the Swedish Transport Administration to make a common proposal for a possible railway connection between Oslo and Stockholm, something both country’s authorities have agreed to do.
 Hareide stressed the importance to map out the marked potential, evaluating the railway capacity, evaluate the costs, possible tracks, and social economic estimations.
 He also expressed that it should receive inputs from non-state initiatives, who could in turn see the potential for building such a railway without state investments.

 Despite the Storting approving in February to abolish the need for health certificate for elderly drivers, Hareide stated in October that he would not oblige to the decision.
 Instead he defended the certificate, saying it was an important tool to keep drivers safe.
 He also referred to it being the professional opinion to keep the certificate, but also said it was up to the new government to handle the issue further.

 Director of the Norwegian Maritime Authority

 On 12 November 2021, he was nominated to become the next director of the Norwegian Maritime Authority.
 He assumed office on 1 January 2022.

 On 5 December 2021, a month before assuming the position, he announced that he and his family would be moving to Karmøy in relation to his new job.

+Director of the Norwegian Shipowners' Association

+In March 2024, it was announced that Hareide would be taking over as director of the Norwegian Shipowners' Association, starting 1 August.